 - Hold test strips from the solid end and dip the other side with the wavy lines into the water.
-Don't submerge past the solid line! - Look closely and in direct bright light.
-Sometimes the second line on a test strip is very faint which could indicate a false negative or a cross-reacting substance is present. - Use sample cups with mL markings. - Multiple test strips can be used in the same sample cup (and at the same time) if the recommended dilution is the same. - If testing a sample with multiple strips (xylazine, fentanyl, and/or benzo), begin with the test strip that is the least sensitive (which requires the most concentrated solution).
+Don't submerge past the solid line!
+After a few seconds, once the water appears to be moving upward via capillary action, remove the test strip and lay on a flat surface. - Look closely and in direct bright light.
+Sometimes the second line on a test strip is very faint but should still be interpreted as a negative result.
+Faint lines could indicate a cross-reactive substance is present (see final page), for example, high levels of caffeine (as indicated on the FTIR) may cause a faint second line.
+Make note of this in the notes section on StreetCheck. - Use sample cups with mL markings. - Multiple test strips can be used in the same sample cup (and at the same time) if the recommended dilution is the same. - If testing a sample with multiple strips (xylazine, fentanyl, and/or benzo), begin with the test strip that is the least sensitive (which requires the most concentrated solution).
 Adding water to decrease the concentration for more sensitive strips is the most efficient use of the sample provided by the participant.

 - For the list of sensitivities of the strips and recommended dilutions please see the 1 page chart overview. - For information on false positives and instructions around further dilutions please see the overview on Sensitivities, Concentrations, False Positives, and Cross-Reacting Substances - Cooker/cotton/pipe samples have already been diluted and don't require as much water when creating a solution to test.
 Diluting cooker/cotton/pipe samples too much can result in false negative results. - ❖ When possible, use microscoops to scoop your sample.
 For the orange scoops, the large end is ~10 mg, the small end is ~5 mg depending on the density of the powder.
-Black microscoops and the microscoops that come in the test strip packaging are ~10 mg. - Use one microscoop per sample and dispose after use or wash the microscoop very well in between samples to prevent cross-contamination. - Tap water can raise the limit of detection of test strips making it harder for test strips to provide a true positive result.
-Utilize purified water ampules or consider increasing the concentration of the recommended dilution by using less water or more sample. - ♦ Use a 1 mL syringe to transfer water to the medicine cup if only 1 mL of water is needed.
+Black microscoops and the microscoops that come in the test strip packaging are ~10 mg. - Use one microscoop per sample and dispose after use, or clean the microscoop very well with isopropyl alcohol in between samples to prevent cross-contamination. - Tap water can raise the limit of detection of test strips making it harder for test strips to provide a true positive result.
+Utilize purified water ampules or consider increasing the concentration of the recommended dilution (use less water or add more sample). - ♦ Use a 1 mL syringe to transfer water to the medicine cup if only 1 mL of water is needed.
 Do not contaminate the 1 mL syringe so it can be reused as a water transfer syringe in future testing.

-If you are interested in sending used test strips to Marya at Notre Dame for secondary laboratory testing or if you have any questions please contact the MADDS team: <a href="mailto:match:matc
+If you are interested in sending used test strips to Marya at Notre Dame for secondary laboratory testing or if you have any questions please contact the MADDS team:maddsbrandeis@gmail.com